 Boston Fern Humidity Needs

-- Mist fronds 2-3 times daily
+Mist fronds 2-3 times daily

-- Keep plants away from air vents
+Keep plants at least a few feet away from air vents

 Parlor Palm